When starting your project in ALM Octane, add users to spaces and workspaces.

 Assign roles to users.

-Workspace admin assign roles to the user for their workspace only.
+Admins for a workspace can assign roles to the user for that workspace only.

 If you are a site admin, in the Site area, you can assign a user to be a site admin.
 Click the user's ID and change the Site admin value to Yes.